 The sample values shown below must be replaced with the correct values for your email servers.

 SEND_MAIL_AUTH – the authentication method that the server expects.
-If authentication is not required, use ''; otherwise, the method should be one of: 'plain', 'login', 'crammd5'.
-If your server requires authentication, most of the time it will be 'login'.
-Note: these values are case sensitive.
+If authentication is not required, use ''; otherwise, the method should be one of: 'plain', 'login', 'crammd5', 'ntlm', 'graph_api'.
+NOTE: these values are case-sensitive.

 - SEND_MAIL_PORT – the SMTP port that the server listens on.
 The default ports are 25 for SMTP, and 465 for SMTPS.

 - SEND_MAIL_REPLY – the reply to email address to be used For collaboration, it's recommended to set this to the RECV_MAIL_LOGIN address so replies to comments are automatically logged.

 - SEND_MAIL_SSL – the method of SSL encryption to use.
 Set to 'ssl' if you are connecting to SMTPS, otherwise use 'tls' if the SMTP server requires you to start TLS over an unencrypted SMTP connection.
 An empty value will cause SSL to not be used.
 NOTE: these values are case-sensitive.

 - SEND_MAIL_SERVER – the SMTP server to be used.

 If you encounter any problems, you can troubleshoot your email connectivity for outbound.

 In order to make use of the collaboration features of Metric Insights, you will need an account to automatically process replies.